timrchavez/capomastro/docs/GETTING_STARTED.md

     MYVALUE=testing
     MYOTHERVALUE=othervalue

-This will result in two parameters being passed to every build, with the key, value pairs.
+This will result in two parameters being passed to every build.

 Creating a dependency should result in a job being pushed to your chosen Jenkins server, in your Celery screen, you should see the log from this happening.